Magic Hour (2025 film): Production

 In April 2024, it was announced Katie Aselton and Daveed Diggs had joined the cast of the film, with Aselton directing from a screenplay she co-wrote alongside Mark Duplass.
 Duplass and Jay Duplass will serve as executive producers under their Duplass Brothers Productions banner.

 Release

 It had its world premiere at South by Southwest on March 7, 2025.
-In June 2025, Greenwich Entertainment acquired the film and is expected to release it in 2026.
+In June 2025, Greenwich Entertainment acquired the film and released it on May 15, 2026.